lara-zeus/bolt/README.md

 ## Security

-If you discover any security related issues, please email info@larazeus.com instead of using the issue tracker.
+If you find any security-related issues, please email info@larazeus.com instead of using the issue tracker.

 ## Credits